 His research on the regulation of precarious work is currently focussed on the challenges posed by temporary migrant work in Australia, particularly, the precariousness of such work.
 He is working with Dr Iain Campbell, Centre for Applied Social Research, RMIT University in an Australian Research Council project on this topic.
 Joo-Cheong is also currently researching labour protection under trade agreements and how the work of Robert Dahl can extend the law of democracy into the economic sphere.

 In 2012, Joo-Cheong became the inaugural Director of the Electoral Regulation Research Network.
 The Network - an initiative sponsored by the New South Wales Electoral Commission, Victorian Electoral Commission and the Melbourne Law School - aims to to foster exchange and discussion amongst academics, electoral commissions and other interested groups on research relating to electoral regulation.
 Its key activities include the holding of regular seminars and workshops, and the publication of biannual newsletters and research working papers.

 Joo-Cheong graduated from the University of Melbourne with a first class honours degree in law and also has a Master of Laws and Doctorate of Law from the same university.
-Joo-Cheong has held a number of visiting fellowships internationally including a fellowship under the Genest Global Faculty, Osgoode Hall Law School; a British Academy Visiting Fellowship at the Law School, King's College, University of London; and the Rydon Fellowship for Australian Politics and History at the Menzies Centre for Australian Studies, King's College, University of London; and an Australian Bicentennial Fellowship.
+Joo-Cheong has held a number of visiting fellowships internationally including a fellowship under the Genest Global Faculty, Osgoode Hall Law School; a British Academy Visiting Fellowship at the Law School, King's College, University of London; the Rydon Fellowship for Australian Politics and History at the Menzies Centre for Australian Studies, King's College, University of London; and an Australian Bicentennial Fellowship.